 - Development proposals affecting the setting of a Heritage Asset should include an assessment of the effect on the significance of the Heritage Asset.
-Proposals that result in an adverse impact will be resisted. - Developments adjacent to a Conservation Area should respect the scale, density and pattern of the Conservation Area itself, and not adversely affect its appearance, character or significance - Developments adjacent to or within the curtilage of a listed building should enhance, and not adversely affect, the building's special character, grounds, setting, or justification for listing
+Proposals that result in an adverse impact will be resisted. - Development which enhances the setting of a Heritage Asset, for example by revealing a view that was masked by previous development, will be supported. - Developments adjacent to a Conservation Area should respect the scale, density and pattern of the Conservation Area itself, and not adversely affect its appearance, character or significance - Developments adjacent to or within the curtilage of a listed building should enhance, and not adversely affect, the building's special character, grounds, setting, or justification for listing their use for leisure and amenity, and trees in the vicinity.

-Heritage assets are seen in the context of their setting - for example Maidenhead Bridge is a Grade I Listed structure, but its setting and significance include the river itself, the adjacent bankside buildings, their use for leisure and amenity, and trees in the vicinity.
 Developments adjacent to Heritage assets can either enhance or detract from the public's enjoyment of the Heritage asset itself.

+Heritage assets are seen in the context of their setting - for example Maidenhead Bridge is a Grade I Listed structure, but its setting and significance include the river itself, the adjacent bankside buildings,